LostPaul/obsidian-folder-overview/README.md

 # Obsidian folder overview

-The plugin provides a dynamic overview of your vault or folders in the format of a codeblock.
+The plugin provides a dynamic overview of your vault or folders in the format of a code block.

 ## Documentation
 The documentation of the plugin can be found here: https://lostpaul.github.io/obsidian-folder-notes/Folder%20overview/